octobertooth/october-tooth/october-tooth-wip/src/tapes/tape-001.md

-  this recording is just a straightforward take on the set I played at echoparkrising. this specific cassette I started recording with my Tascam 246, but it broke somethin' right after finishing this actual cassette tape.
+  this recording is just a straightforward take on the set I played at echoparkrising. this specific cassette I started recording with my Tascam 246, but it broke somethin' serious right after finishing this actual cassette tape.
   I mixed this on my Tascam 424 mkIII and all new tapes will be recorded and mixed on that machine.

-  thanks for listening to this first cassette tape. bright and soft times ahead scroll down for the rest of it.
+  thanks for listening to this first cassette tape. all kinds o' days ahead. scroll on down for the rest of this one.
 media:
   - type: "image"
     src: "cassette-tape-august-front.png"